Aavanikunnile Kinnaripookkal: Plot

 Dr. Rajalakshmi is still grieving the son she lost 25 years ago.
-She is living with her niece Indu.
+She is living with her niece, Indu.
 Rajalakshmi meets Raju, a medical representative.
 Indu also meets Raju and they fall for each other.
-Though Raju claims his parents are living in Philadelphia, on later scenes it is revealed that he is an orphan raised in a Christian orphanage.
+Though Raju claims his parents are living in Philadelphia, in the subsequent scenes, it is revealed that he is an orphan and was raised in a Christian orphanage.

 Balan Menon is a relative of Rajalakshmi and has feelings for her since their youth.
 Rajalakshmi frequently tries to avoid Balan Menon's proposals to start a fresh life together.

 Raju requests Rajalakshmi for Indu's hand in marriage.
 Rajalakshmi refuses this since Raju is an orphan.
-Balan Menon tries to convince Rajalakshmi, but fails.
-Raju and Indu decides to part their way for the sake of Rajalakshmi.
-Rajalakshmi goes to the orphanage and realize that Raju is her own son.
+Balan Menon tries to convince Rajalakshmi but fails.
+Raju and Indu decide to part their way for the sake of Rajalakshmi.
+Rajalakshmi goes to the orphanage and realizes that Raju is her own son.

 The film ends in tragedy with Raju dying in a bike accident on the way to meet Rajalakshmi.